wballard/VariableSky/api.markdown

 persistent clients, for example storing a client identifier in local storage.

-### rooms
-All rooms that this client has joined.
-This maps from the room name to a `Room` object for each currently joined room.

 ### link()
 Connect to data via a dotted path, linking to a local variable in your client program via a callback.